dfyz/osm-renderer/README.md

 ## Importing data

-This command takes an `city.xml` data file (get one from [Geofabrik](https://download.geofabrik.de) or a simliar service) and outputs `city.bin`, which will be used for rendering.
+This command takes a `city.xml` data file (get one from [Geofabrik](https://download.geofabrik.de) or a simliar service) and outputs `city.bin`, which will be used for rendering.

 ```
 $ cargo run --release --bin importer city.xml city.bin